techmateTristan/techmate-gdrive-backup/README.md

 ### Use Case

-All files that are saved in Google-Drive (currently in Josh’s account) need to backed up to the on-site server to protect from accidental deletion / loss / corruption etc.
+All files that are saved in Google-Drive (currently in Operations Manager’s account) need to backed up to the on-site server to protect from accidental deletion / loss / corruption etc.

 An `rclone copy` of all the data is transferred daily at ascheduled time.